Coming in 2023…

 With the ACARE LevelUp program, an interactive, virtual, and comprehensive environment where healthcare professionals worldwide can learn, network, and share best clinical practices in angioedema will be created.

-ACARE LevelUp will be launched in January 2023 and the first phase will run for 18 months until June 2024.
+ACARE LevelUp was launched 2023 and the first phase will run for 18 months until the end of 2024.
 The program will build on the foundation that the ACARE twin network UCARE has laid with it’s accomplished LevelUp 1.0 program, which has been a major success that surpassed all expectations.

 The most qualified physicians from various disciplines including dermatology, allergology, specialists and treating physicians from around the world shared their knowledge and participated with enthusiasm.